All Episodes

 It'll guide you through drills and courses.

-It's basically what you're getting is military grade technology, and it's all at a very, very affordable price.
+It's basically what you're getting is military-grade technology, and it's all at a very, very affordable price.

-Mantis X, by the way, is improved.
+Mantis X, by the way, has improved.

-Uh Linda's shooting dramatically.
+Linda's shooting dramatically.

 I mean, she couldn't shoot at all.